signalfx/maestro-ng/README.md

 Services are also named.
 Their name is used for commands that act on specific services instead of the whole environment, and is also used in dependency declarations.
-Each service must define the Docker image its instances will be using, and of course a description of each instance.
-It can also define environment variables that will apply to all of that service's instances.
+Each service must define the Docker image its instances will be using via the `image` parameter, and of course a description of each instance.
+It can also define environment variables that will apply to all of that service's instances through the `env` dictionary, dependencies through the `requires` and `wants_info` lists (see below in _Defining dependencies_).
+It is also possible to exclude a service from non-specific actions (when Maestro is executed without a list of services or containers as arguments) by setting the `omit: true` parameter on the service.

 Each service instance must at least define the _ship_ its container will be placed on (by name).
 Additionally, it may define: